-We have a large selection of familiar grapevine varietals as well as more uncommon varietals for the hobby winemaker.
-We are proud to offer this diverse assortment to the home enthusiast, bringing all the quality you expect from California’s premium winegrape nursery.
+We have a large selection of familiar grapevine varietals as well as more uncommon varietals.
+We are proud to offer this diverse assortment to our customers and are committed to providing the highest quality plants.

 To search the vine availability, you can specify a type of vine—see abbreviations below—a variety, a particular clone or a rootstock.
 Do not use commas to separate your search items (For example: Aglianico 1103P).
 If you have no results, try widening your search (For example: Aglianico; or 1103P).